 You are an extremely important link between your students and colleges.
-In order to help make your jobs a little easier (yes, we know, a mere drop in the bucket), we've created this page in order to provide you with Hanover information and information you and your students might need during the admission process.
+In order to help make your jobs a little easier, we've created this page in order to provide you with information you and your students might need during the admission process.

 Hanover College School Code: 001801

 After filing the FAFSA you will receive a copy of your Student Aid Report (SAR).
 This will list all the information you submitted on the FAFSA.
 Check it carefully for mistakes or necessary corrections.